Towards Measuring and Modeling "Culture" in LLMs: A Survey: Introduction

-Recently, there have been several studies on socio-cultural aspects of Large Language Models (LLMs) spanning from aligning them to human values and safety measures \cite{glaese2022improving,bai2022constitutional,bai2022training} to studying LLMs as personas belonging to certain cultures~\cite{gupta2024selfassessment,kovač2023large} and even their skills for resolving moral dilemmas in the context of value pluralistic considerations \cite{sorensen2023value,tanmay2023probing}.
-In order to make LLMs inclusive and deployable across regions and applications, it is indeed necessary for these models to be able to function adequately under different ``cultural'' contexts.
-The growing body of work that broadly aims at evaluating LLMs for their multi-cultural awareness and biases underscore an important problem - that the existing models are strongly biased towards {\em Western}, {\em Anglo-centric} or {\em American} ``cultures'' \cite{johnson2022ghost, Gedeshi2021, hofstede1984culture, cieciuch, dwivedi-etal-2023-eticor}.
-Such biases are arguably detrimental to the performance of the models in non-Western contexts leading to disparate utility, potential for unfairness across regions, and concerns about the impact on global cultural diversity, since if biased models reinforce dominant cultures, whether implicitly or explicitly, they might lead to a cycle of cultural homogeneity \cite{Vaccino-Salvadore2023-do, Schramowski2022-pn}.
-The most recent generation of LLMs, with their impressive ability and widespread availability, only make this issue more pressing.
+Recently, there have been several studies on socio-cultural aspects of LLMs spanning from safety and value alignment \cite{glaese2022improving,bai2022constitutional,bai2022training} to studying LLMs as personas belonging to certain cultures~\cite{gupta2024selfassessment,kovač2023large} and their skills for resolving dilemmas in the context of value pluralism \cite{sorensen2023value,tanmay2023probing}.

+In order to make LLMs inclusive and deployable across regions and applications, it is indeed necessary for them to be able to function adequately under different ``cultural'' contexts.
+The growing body of work that broadly aims at evaluating LLMs for their multi-cultural awareness and biases underscore an important problem - that the existing models are strongly biased towards {\em Western}, {\em Anglo-centric} or {\em American} cultures \cite{johnson2022ghost, cieciuch, dwivedi-etal-2023-eticor}.
+Such biases are arguably detrimental to the performance of the models in non-Western contexts leading to disparate utility, potential for unfairness across regions.
+For instance, \citet{Haoyue2024FactorsII} and \citet{Chaves2019HowSM} show that a conversational system that lacks cultural awareness alienate the users, leading to mistrust and lack of rapport, and eventual abandonment of the system by users from certain cultures.
+There are also concerns about the impact on global cultural diversity, since if biased models reinforce dominant cultures, whether implicitly or explicitly, they might lead to a cycle of cultural homogeneity \cite{Vaccino-Salvadore2023-do, Schramowski2022-pn}.
+The recent generation of LLMs, with their impressive ability and widespread availability, only make this issue more pressing.
 It is therefore a timely moment to review the literature on LLMs and culture.

+In this work, we survey more than 90 NLP papers that study cultural representation, awareness or bias in LLMs either explicitly \cite{huang-yang-2023-culturally, zhou-etal-2023-cultural, cao2024culinary} or implicitly \cite{wan-etal-2023-personalized}.
+It is quickly apparent that these papers either do not attempt to define culture or use very high-level definitions.
+For example, a common definition is ``the way of life of a collective group of people, [that] distinguishes them from other groups with other cultures'' \citep{Mora2013,shweder2007cultural,hershcovich-etal-2022-challenges}.
+Not only do the papers typically use broad-brush definitions, most do not engage in a critical discussion on the topic.\footnote{The situation is similar to that described in ~\citet{blodgett-etal-2020-language} in the context of research on ``bias".} This is perhaps unsurprising as ``culture'' is a concept which evades simple definition.